ByzantineFailure/TweetSqlAtMe/README.md

 Errors are logged in the "errors" table of the same database.
 The SQL, user, timestamp and stack trace are stored.

 ##Commentary and Application Dependencies
 The idea for this came when I spent 2 hours looking for a table a webservice in a legacy application used.
-When I finally found it, it was called "v_BPDGR".
+When I finally found it, its name was just 5 random capital letters.
 I commented to my PM that "The only excuse for that is you plan on tweeting your SQL to your database."

 It actually got written because I may also have been drunk later that night.